jla-gardner/graph-pes/docs/source/cli/graph-pes-train/complete-docs.rst

     The files can be any plain-text file that can be read by :func:`ase.io.read`, e.g. an ``.xyz`` file, or a ``.db`` file containing a SQLite database of :class:`ase.Atoms` objects that is readable as an `ASE database <https://wiki.fysik.dtu.dk/ase/ase/db/db.html>`__.

-Alternatively, you are able to point to any python function that returns a :class:`~graph_pes.datasets.GraphDataset` instance:
+Alternatively, you are able to point to any python function that returns a :class:`~graph_pes.data.GraphDataset` instance:

 .. code-block:: yaml